Homicide due to cyberbullying in Brazil. The case of Ana Luisa Oliveira.

 Ana Luisa was happy with the gift, and if you look closely at the photo, you'll even see her fingers and nails pointing at the note, because she uploaded it to Instagram, thinking it was a genuine gift from a true admirer.
 And it all turned out to be a premeditated murder committed by a sick mind that used the monster of cyberbullying to kill.
 Do you understand what we're facing?
 Cyberbullying and bullying kill 200,000 children, adolescents, and young adults worldwide every year.
 What should we call them?

-Dr. Javier Miglino.
+Dr. Javier Miglino Helfenstein.
 Expert in Human Rights and Child Protection.
+Creator of 'May 2nd.
+World Day Against Bullying'.

-World Director of Bullying Without Borders.
+World Director of Bullying Without Borders

 Organización Mundial Bullying Sin Fronteras